General Education Sequences for Science Majors | Physical Sciences Courses for Non–Science Majors | General Education Courses | Elective Courses

 PHSC 12710-PHSC 12720

-PHSC course electives that fit into the Astronomy and Astrophysics category are numbered in the 18000s.
-These courses may only be used as a third physical sciences general education course and may be combined with any acceptable two-quarter sequence, including those outside of the Astronomy and Astrophysics category.
+Physical Sciences course electives that fit into the Astronomy and Astrophysics category are numbered in the 18000s.
+These courses may only be used as a third Physical Sciences general education course and may be combined with any acceptable two-quarter sequence, including those outside of the Astronomy and Astrophysics category.

 General Education Courses